dfinity/portal/docs/samples/deploying-your-first-bitcoin-dapp.md

 transaction has at least one confirmation, you should be able to see it reflected in your current balance.

-## 6. Conclusion
+## Conclusion

 In this tutorial, you were able to:

-* deploy a canister smart contract on the ICP blockchain that can receive & send Bitcoin
+* Deploy a canister smart contract on the ICP blockchain that can receive & send Bitcoin.
-* Use a cycles faucet to deploy the canister to ICP blockchain on mainnet for free
+* Use a cycles faucet to deploy the canister to ICP blockchain on mainnet for free.
-* Connect the canister to the Bitcoin testnet
+* Connect the canister to the Bitcoin testnet.
-* Send the canister some testnet BTC
+* Send the canister some testnet BTC.
-* Check the testnet BTC balance of the canister
+* Check the testnet BTC balance of the canister.
-* Use the canister to send testnet BTC to another BTC address
+* Use the canister to send testnet BTC to another BTC address.